Gomphrena haageana 'Strawberry'

 Overview

-Uses: Annual borders, cutting gardens, dried-flower crafts, pollinator beds, and mixed containers.
+Uses: Annual borders, cutting gardens, dried arrangements, pollinator beds, mixed containers

-USDA Hardiness Zones: 9 – 11 (grown as an annual in colder zones)
+USDA Hardiness Zones: 9–11 (grown as an annual in colder climates)

 Sun: Full Sun